 It’s easy to assume that the next step is to reorganise your current workforce and rush out and hire new people to fill gaps.
 It’s not.

-To give your whole team the best chance of success you need to be able to provide them with clear job descriptions and business processes.
+To give your whole team the best chance of success, you need to be able to provide them with clear job descriptions and business processes.
 Your next step is to understand and document the individual tasks that make up your business.

 Benefits of business processes

 Some tasks will have a degree of autonomy but most can be broken down into a series of repeatable steps.
-Documenting the repeatable steps will create your processes and make it easier to understand who the best person is to be responsible for a task.
+Documenting the repeatable steps will create your processes and make it easier to understand who the best person is responsible for a task.

 Developing standard processes and workflows has a number of benefits including: